-HIV Among People Aged 50 and Older
+HIV Among People Aged 50 and Over

-A growing number of people aged 50 and older in the United States are living with HIV infection.
-People aged 55 and older accounted for over one-quarter (26%, 313,200) of the estimated 1.2 million people living with HIV infection in the United States in 2011.
+In 2012, people aged 55 and older accounted for about one-quarter (24%, 288,700) of the estimated 1.2 million people living with HIV infection in the United States.

-HIV and AIDS Diagnoses3 and Deaths
+HIV and AIDS Diagnoses1 and Deaths

-Older Americans are more likely than younger Americans to be diagnosed with HIV infection late in the course of their disease, meaning a late start to treatment and possibly more damage to their immune system.
-This can lead to poorer prognoses and shorter survival after an HIV diagnosis.
-For instance, 98% of people aged 25-29 who were diagnosed with HIV infection during 2004-2009 survived more than 12 months after diagnosis, compared with an estimated 86% of people aged 50 to 59, 82% of people aged 60-64, and 73% of people aged 65 and older.
-Late diagnoses can occur because health care providers may not always test older people for HIV infection, and older people may mistake HIV symptoms for those of normal aging and don't consider HIV as a cause.
+Older people in the United States are more likely than younger people to be diagnosed with HIV infection late in the course of the disease, which means starting treatment late and possibly suffering more immune-system damage.
+This can lead to a poorer prognosis and shorter survival after an HIV diagnosis.
+Among people aged 20 to 24 who were diagnosed with HIV infection during 2004-2009, 99% survived more than 12 months after diagnosis, compared with an estimated 89% of people aged 50 to 54, 86% of people aged 55 to 59, 82% of people aged 60 to 64, and 73% of people aged 65 and older (for those who did not survive more than 12 months, death could have been from any cause).
+Late diagnoses can occur because health care providers may not always test older people for HIV infection, and older people may mistake HIV symptoms for those of normal aging and not consider HIV as a cause.

 What CDC Is Doing

-couples on a beachCDC and its partners are pursuing a High Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods, and improve surveillance among older Americans.
+CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods, and improve surveillance among older people in the United States.
 Activities include:

-Support and technical assistance to health department and community-based organizations to deliver effective prevention and evidence-based interventions for antiretroviral therapy adherence for older Americans.
+- Support and technical assistance to health department and community-based organizations to deliver effective prevention and evidence-based interventions for antiretroviral therapy adherence for older Americans.